 Crafting in Co.
 Clare

-We delve into indie dyeing and vegan felting with our columnist Jennifer Lienhard of Woolfinch Studios
+We delve into natural dyeing and seed-to-garment with our columnist Jennifer Lienhard of Woolfinch Studios

 Jennifer Lienhard is the owner of Woolfinch Studio, which provides all the materials you need to get started with needle felting, including beginners’ needle felting kits in two sizes.
 The shop also provides a starter pack of mixed merino colours in different sizes to experiment with wet felting, as well as tester bags, which include a selection of plant fibres and interesting animal fibres.
 Jennifer has also just launched a new solid colour range for 21mic Merino wool called Finch & Sparrow.